 STOP: S: Stop what you are doing.
 T: Take 5 deep, slow breaths (which slows down panic/hyper-arousal).
 O: Observe what is happening in your body and also around you (temperature, texture, sights, sounds, sweating, nature, other people).
 P: Proceed with loving-kindness (Check in: Am I calm?
 If not, repeat).

-Movement: Even 5-10 minutes of exercise or dance that gets your heart rate up is enough to bring a shift in your nervous system from high stress/anxiety into a calm, more regulated state.
+Movement: Even 5-10 minutes of exercise that gets your heart rate up is enough to bring a shift in your nervous system from high stress/anxiety into a more regulated state.
 Moving your body is one of the best ways to cope with negative thoughts and strong emotions.
-Take your body for a run, to the gym, a walk with the dog or a friend; dance to a song with good beats; ride your bike, go for a hike, try Yoga or hula hooping.
+Engage your body in a walk/run, dancing, bike riding, a hike, some Yoga poses that feel good.

 TIPP: a DBT skillset for surviving a crisis.
 Don’t need to do these in order.
 T: Tip the temperature of your face with cold water on a cloth for 30 seconds.
 I: Intense Exercise for 10-15 min.
 P: Paced breathing - slow the pace of your breathing down as you inhale and count to 5, and as you exhale and count to 6.
 This will help your nervous system return to a calm state within a few min.
 P: Progressive muscle relaxation - Tense each muscle group (hold your breath a few seconds) head to toe, and exhale as you relax the muscle group.
 Repeat if needed until calm.